lazerbeam-dev/lazerbeam-dev/README.md

 ⚡ Let's Create ⚡

-- 🔭 Founded and built Rutas Colectivos, the first map of local transport options here in San Cristobal De La, Mexico - https://www.rutascolectivos.info
+- 🔭 Founded and built Rutas Colectivos, the first map of local transport options here in San Cristobal De Las Casas, Mexico - https://www.rutascolectivos.info

-<button>Hello</button>
+- 🌱 Creating Rock Paper Scissors for the NEAR blockhain for learning purposes checkout my repo here...

-- 🌱 Making Rock Paper Scissors for the NEAR blockhain for learning purposes checkout my repo here : link
+- 🔨 Here is platform that I made with is Vue.js frontend, Node.js backend, Mongodb database, Persistent login functionality.
+Feel free to start a project from here...

-👯 I’m looking to collaborate on anything that helps me put my skills to work 💬 Ask me about solving your tech related problems
+- 👯 I’m looking to collaborate, team work makes the dream work ;)

--  Fun fact:
+- 💬 Ask me about solving your tech related problems

--->
+- 🌈 Fun fact: I once experimented with saying loving things to rice -->